-They Staged A Public Demonstration Of A Woman Having An Orgasm
+They Staged A Public Demonstration Of A Woman Climaxing

-The most notorious story about Lafayette Morehouse concerns their public display of a woman having an orgasm that lasted for three hours.
-If this seems shocking or inappropriate, bear in mind that while the event was open to the public, it took place on fairly remote Morehouse property.
+The most well-known story about Lafayette Morehouse concerns the public display of a woman experiencing climax for three hours.
+While the event was open to the public, it took place on the fairly remote Northern California Morehouse property.

 They're Not Purple, But Their Houses And Their Cars Are